ethanfann/avarts/README.md

 rails s
 ```

-While this is an API-only application you will not be able to access any routes via browser.
+Rails runs in API mode and as such, you will not be able to access any Rails routes via browser.
 Download a GraphQL client like [GraphiQL](https://github.com/graphql/graphiql) or others.

 Point the GraphQL IDE to `http://0.0.0.0:3000/graphql`